Colleen is an attorney in the United States, and a solicitor on the roll in England and Wales

-To summarize, following his release from prison, having worked in various parts of America and later Africa, patients died in much the same way.
-Also, those connected with him on a personal level suffered similar symptoms to those of his patients, their lives jeopardized or terminated.
+To summarise, following his release from prison, having worked in various parts of America and later Africa, patients died in much the same way.
+Also, those connected with him on a personal level suffered similar symptoms to those of his patients, their lives jeopardised or terminated.

 Space limitations here preclude chronicling the criminal acts of Michael Swango.
 These have been magnificently documented in the enthralling though horrifying book Blind Eye: The Terrifying Story Of A Doctor Who Got Away With Murder by James B. Stewart

 6. Linda Hazzard: How a Fasting Cure Resulted in Death

 Like many cult leaders and gurus who become destructive, it seems Linda Hazzard hoped to help humankind.
 Still, akin to such leaders, a worthwhile idea grew into grandiose megalomania.
 She opened a sanitarium called Wilderness Heights in Washington where state law allowed practitioners of alternative medicine to practice as professionals.